Lipen/discrete-math-course/typst/hw4.typ

 == Problem 1: The Council of Contradictory Decrees

-On the planet Enteropia, the High Council has accumulated the peculiar habit of issuing decrees that must remain logically consistent at all times --- lest the underlying fabric of bureaucratic reality begin to unravel, taking the Council with it.
+Captain Pirx is dispatched to Enteropia, where the High Council governs through bureaucratic proclamations that must remain logically consistent --- lest reality itself unravel.
-Tichy, appointed as Logical Auditor by circumstance and resigned to the role by experience, must examine each batch of proclamations to determine whether they can coexist without logical contradiction.
+The Council needs Pirx to verify four batches of decrees before they become law.

-For each set of decrees below, establish whether they are *jointly satisfiable* (logically consistent).
+For each set, determine whether the decrees are *jointly satisfiable*.
-If consistent, exhibit a satisfying assignment of truth values; if not, expose the logical contradiction that makes them mutually incompatible.
+If consistent, provide a satisfying truth assignment; if not, identify the contradiction.

 #tasklist("prob1", cols: 2)[
   + ${ not D, (D or F), not F }$